kaylumah/hosting/_site/_posts/2023-04-06-csharp-client-for-openapi-revistted.md

   </Target>
 ```

 In our case the variable `OutputPath` resolves as `bin/Debug/net7.0/` and `AssemblyName` to `Demo`.
 After the project is build you will have a file named `bin/Debug/net7.0/Demo.json` which is the API specification for the project.
+For our purpose putting the file in the bin is sufficient, in some cases I do prefer to put the swagger specification under source control.
+This helps track unexpected changes to the API.